 plans to fall more than 2% in 2014, which is a cause of worry for

 insurers as it can result in significant payment cuts.

 Medicare Advantage plans also face cuts from the health care

-profits are also expected to be pressured by the growing cost of
+are also expected to be pressured by the growing cost of care and a

 Medicare Advantage Still Remains a Preferred